Advanced Fee / Prepayment scam

 Scammers pose as representatives from phony loan companies and use authentic-looking documents, emails, and websites to appear legitimate.
-They charge “fees” in advance of making loans.
+They charge “fees” in advance of granting loans.
 Consumers pay, but the loans never come through.
-Scammers are long gone and they sometimes regularly change the name of their “businesses” to avoid law enforcement.
+The scammers are long gone, and they sometimes regularly change the name of their “businesses” to avoid law enforcement.

 Employment scams generally start with a too-good-to-be-true offer—work from home and earn thousands of dollars a month, no experience needed—and end with consumers out of a ‘job’ and out of money.
 They generally follow one of three patterns:

 1. Scammers pose as a new ‘employer’ and send victims a check to cover up-front expenses, like supplies.
 Victims deposit the check, buy the necessary supplies and wire any remaining funds back to the scammer.
 Weeks later, they find out the checks are fake and they’re on the hook for the entire amount.

 2. Scammers pose as ‘recruiters’ pitching offers of guaranteed employment or as ‘employers’ extending job offers on the condition that victims pay up front for things like credit checks or application or recruitment fees.
 Victims pay, but job offers never materialize.

 3. Scammers pose as ‘company’ representatives and seek sensitive personal and/or financial information from victims under the guise of doing credit or background checks.
 They then target victims later on for identity theft.